Srinivasa Ramanujan: Mathematicians' views of Ramanujan

 When asked about the methods Ramanujan used to arrive at his solutions, Hardy said they were "arrived at by a process of mingled argument, intuition, and induction, of which he was entirely unable to give any coherent account."
 He also said that he had "never met his equal, and can compare him only with Euler or Jacobi".
 Hardy thought Ramanujan worked in a 19th-century style, where arriving at correct formulas was more important than systematic formal theories.
 Hardy thought his achievements were greatest in algebra, especially hypergeometric series and continued fractions.

 It is possible that the great days of formulas are finished, and that Ramanujan ought to have been born 100 years ago; but he was by far the greatest formalist of his time.
 There have been a good many more important, and I suppose one must say greater, mathematicians than Ramanujan during the last 50 years, but not one who could stand up to him on his own ground.
 Playing the game of which he knew the rules, he could give any mathematician in the world fifteen.

 He discovered fewer new things in analysis, possibly because he lacked the formal education and did not find books to learn it from, but rediscovered many results, including the prime number theorem.
 In analysis, he worked on the elliptic functions and the analytic theory of numbers.
 In analytic number theory, he was as imaginative as usual, but much of what he imagined was wrong.
 Hardy blamed this on the inherent difficulty of analytic number theory, where imagination had led many great mathematicians astray.
 In analytic number theory, rigorous proof is more important than imagination, the opposite of Ramanujan's style.
 His "one great failure" is that he knew "nothing at all about the theory of analytic functions".

 Littlewood reportedly said that helping Ramanujan catch up with European mathematics beyond what was available in India was very difficult because each new point mentioned to Ramanujan caused him to produce original ideas that prevented Littlewood from continuing the lesson.

 K. Srinivasa Rao has said, "As for his place in the world of Mathematics, we quote Bruce C. Berndt: 'Paul Erdős has passed on to us Hardy's personal ratings of mathematicians.
 Suppose that we rate mathematicians on the basis of pure talent on a scale from 0 to 100.
 Hardy gave himself a score of 25, J. E. Littlewood 30, David Hilbert 80 and Ramanujan 100.
-During a May 2011 lecture at IIT Madras, Berndt said that over the last 40 years, as nearly all of Ramanujan's conjectures had been proven, there had been greater appreciation of Ramanujan's work and brilliance, and that Ramanujan's work was now pervading many areas of modern mathematics and physics.
+During a May 2011 lecture at IIT Madras, Berndt said that over the last 40 years, as nearly all of Ramanujan's conjectures had been proven, there had been greater appreciation of Ramanujan's work and brilliance, and that Ramanujan's work was pervading many areas of modern mathematics and physics.